If you are over 50 or just signed up for the newfangled invention called the internet, go ahead and Google “Airbnb” and then come back…

 It appears that Airbnb is untouched as far as reach and variety.
 FlipKey has far fewer listings and seems to be concentrated in traditional vacation markets.
-If you’re looking to rent off the beaten path, or looking for really maximize every dollar, Airbnb is a better bet.
+If you’re looking to rent off the beaten path or looking to really maximize every dollar, Airbnb is a better bet.

-The two really interesting features that I think sets FlipKey apart is that because it is owned by Trip Advisor, the online reviews are pretty legit, and FlipKey actually guarantees that property owners are verified by FlipKey staff.
+The two really interesting features that I think set FlipKey apart are that because it is owned by Trip Advisor, the online reviews are pretty legit, and FlipKey actually guarantees that property owners are verified by FlipKey staff.
 This is great for middle-class travel wannabes like myself who are more the “dip my big toe” into adventure type than the “grab the bull by the horns and sleep on people’s couches for nothing” type.
-It seems geared toward folks that are making a cautious transition from hotel dependent travel style to a more economical and “authentic” experience.
+It seems geared toward folks that are making a cautious transition from a hotel-dependent travel style to a more economical and “authentic” experience.

 Price and Availability

-I’m sure several of you have done more travelling than myself and have experience with both of these vacation rental providers.
-What was your general impressions about pricing, availability, and ease of use?
+I’m sure several of you have done more travelling than me and have experience with both of these vacation rental providers.
+What were your general impressions about pricing, availability, and ease of use?